Miyoshi Nagayoshi: Rise to power

-In 1539, Nagayoshi had been asked by the shogunate to send troops to support Akamatsu Harumasa during his aforementioned visit to Kyoto, and Nagayoshi's subordinate Miyoshi Tsunemori sent troops.
+In 1539, the shogunate requested that Nagayoshi send troops to support Akamatsu Harumasa during his visit to Kyoto, and Nagayoshi's subordinate Miyoshi Tsunemori sent troops.
 In return, Nagayoshi asked to be appointed governor of the 17 manors of Kawachi Province (Kawachi jū nana-kasho) in June of the same year, and the shogunate agreed.
 (Note: it was previously believed that Masanaga and Nagayoshi were in conflict over the position of governor of the 17 manors in Kawachi Province.
 However, this was refuted by the research of Takahiro Babe.
 He argued that Nagayoshi was able to take up the position of governor of the 17 manors of Kawachi because the shogunate and Nagayoshi had become close, and it was not because the conflict between Nagayoshi and Masanaga.
 In addition, Nagayoshi had dispatched deputies to those 17 regions in Kawachi even before he requested the shogun to grant him the position.
 The entry for May 3, 1557, in the Tenmon Nikki chronicle, has stated, "Gensuke Yoshida, Miyoshi deputy to seventeen places," and it was previously assumed that this was a deputy for Miyoshi Masanaga.
 However, since Gensuke appears as a deputy for Nagayoshi the following year, it became clear that the Miyoshi in the Tenmon Nikki was Nagayoshi.)
-Thus Nagayoshi then led his army to enter Kyoto for the first time.
+Nagayoshi then led his army to enter Kyoto for the first time.

-Later in April, Nagayoshi chose Masanaga, who was in seclusion in Tanba Province, to go into Kyoto at the will of Hosokawa Harumoto.
-On July 14, peace talks ended in failure, and Nagayoshi and Masanaga engaged in a small-scale battle near Myōshin-ji Temple.
-On July 28, Nagayoshi, fearing that he would make enemies of the daimyos such as Rokkaku clan and Takeda clan, accepted the peace agreement and retreated from Yamazaki, on the border between Settsu Province and Yamashiro Province.
-In the end, he was not given the magistrate position to control Kawachi's 17 Manors.
-Later in August, he entered Koshimizu Castle in Settsu.
+In April, Nagayoshi chose Masanaga, who was in seclusion in Tanba Province, to go into Kyoto at the will of Hosokawa Harumoto.
+On July 14, peace talks broke down, and Nagayoshi and Masanaga engaged in a small battle near Myōshin-ji Temple.
+On the 28th, Nagayoshi, fearing that he would make an enemy of daimyo clans like the Rokkaku and Takeda, accepted the peace agreement and retreated from Yamazaki.
+In the end, he was not given the magistrate position to control the 17 Manors.
+In August, he entered Koshimizu Castle in Settsu.
 Until then, the heads of the Miyoshi clan had always based themselves in Awa, and there were cases where they would retreat to Shikoku and try to make a comeback when they found themselves in political or military difficulties in the Kinai region, but after Nagayoshi entered the castle, he never returned to Awa province for the rest of his life, and instead established Settsu as his new base.
 After this, Nagayoshi became the deputy governor of Settsu Province and began serving the shogunate.
-Even as a subordinate vassal, the political power of Nagayoshi had grown to the point that he could essentially commanded the shogun himself to lead the armies from Settsu, Kawachi, Hokuriku, and Ōmi Province to Kyoto, posing a threat to his true superior, Harumoto.
+Even as a lesser vassal, the political power of Nagayoshi had grown to the point that he could command the shogun himself to lead the armies from Settsu, Kawachi, Hokuriku, and Ōmi Province to Kyoto, posing a threat to his true superior, Harumoto.